micbay/RaceTimerAndController/README.md

 ---

 ## **Method 2: Ringtone RTTTL Format**
 RTTTL stands for Ring Tone Text Transfer Language which is a string based format developed by Nokia that can be interpreted and played as a ringtone.
-This format is no longer used by phones, but the internet has libaries of thousands of songs encoded with it.
+This format is no longer used by phones, but the internet has libraries of thousands of songs encoded with it.
 Making it the preferred method for this project.

 ### **The RTTTL String**
-The RTTTL string is made up of 3 parts seperated by colons ':'
+The RTTTL string is made up of 3 parts separated by colons ':'

 ![RTTTL](Images/RTTTL%20Format.png)